RRZK/CancerSysDB/README.md

 * Scanning the folders for meta.json files and upload these.
 If sample and patient identifiers not created in step 1 are used in these files, they will be created from the context information in the meta.json files.

 * Scanning all folders for files with the extension .maf and upload them as DataVariation data.
-In the files, only the lines which contain samples known to the database are processed (see step 1 XML patient data).
+In these files, only the lines which contain samples known to the database are processed (see step 1 XML patient data).

 #### Upload metadata file description